Profilerr

 Dosia — 200IQ Nade (Genius Grenade)

-After checking all close positions, Dosia predicted that one or a few Brazilian players would be saving in the Pit corner, where a full-HP player can survive even with a bomb explosion.
+After checking all close positions, Dosia predicted that one or a few Brazilian players would be saving in the Pit corner, where a full-HP player can survive even a bomb explosion.
 Waiting for the late timing, Dosia threw HE-Grenade to this corner from Short and ran away, evacuating himself.
 Two of three players got almost half-HP damage and didn’t survive after the explosion, entering the new round with a pretty low economy, which helped Gambit close the map 16-10 and win the Major.

 The graffiti in the Pit corner had an Italian text that is translated as ‘No, you can't escape now’ — a pretty obvious link to Dosia’s grenade.
 Unfortunately, the CS2 version of Inferno doesn’t contain any signs of this graffiti, just like the signs of Adam Friberg’s achievements on the Banana.